Celebrities who own unusual properties

 Derek Jeter's New York castle

-Measuring almost 9,000 square feet (836 sqm), the main house has six bedrooms, seven full and five half bathrooms, a great room, four kitchens, several stone fireplaces, as well as a den, a games room, a sun room, a formal dining room, an office, gym and family room with a bar.
+Measuring almost 9,000 square feet (836 sqm), the main house has six bedrooms, seven full and five half bathrooms, a great room, four kitchens, a den, a games room, a sun room, a formal dining room, an office, a gym and a family room with a bar.

-Despite the time and effort he had spent on the property, the baseball Hall of Famer, listed the castle in 2018 for nearly $15 million (£11.6m), finally selling it in June 2024 for close to the listed $6.3 million (£4.9m) asking price.
+Despite the time and effort he put into the property, the baseball Hall of Famer listed the castle in 2018 for nearly $15 million (£11.6m), finally selling it in June 2024 for close to the $6.3 million (£4.9m) asking price.

 Loved this?
 Follow us on Facebook for more homes of the rich and famous